reactjs/react.dev/content/docs/hooks-faq.md

 Remember that the function passed to `useMemo` runs during rendering.
 Don't do anything there that you wouldn't normally do while rendering.
 For example, side effects belong in `useEffect`, not `useMemo`.

-**You may rely on `useMemo` as a performance optimization, not as a semantic guarantee.** In the future, React may choose to "forget" some previously memoized values and recalculate them on next render, e.g. to free memory for offscreen components.
+**You may rely on `useMemo` as a performance optimization, not as a semantic guarantee.** In the future, React may choose to "forget" some previously memoized values and recalculate them on the next render, e.g. to free memory for offscreen components.
 Write your code so that it still works without `useMemo` — and then add it to optimize performance.
 (For rare cases when a value must *never* be recomputed, you can [lazily initialize](#how-to-create-expensive-objects-lazily) a ref.)

 Conveniently, `useMemo` also lets you skip an expensive re-render of a child: